Minnesota Weather: Weekend Storm System Looks To Soak Southern Minnesota

 MINNEAPOLIS (WCCO) — The large storm system on track to hit Minnesota this weekend will bring mostly rain, current models suggest.

 WCCO Chief Meteorologist Chris Shaffer says a low pressure center will push into Minnesota from the Rocky Mountains, carrying a slug of moisture.
 The system will enter the state late Friday with a wintry mix.
-Warm air Saturday will likely turn the precipitation to rain, which will fall across southern and central Minnesota, including the Twin Cities.READ MORE: Man Hospitalized After Shooting In St. Paul's North End Neighborhood
+Warm air Saturday will likely turn the precipitation to rain, which will fall across southern and central Minnesota, including the Twin Cities.READ MORE: Power Outage At South Garage Cancels Some Metro Transit Trips

 West-central Minnesota could see snow Saturday, depending on temperatures.
 Other areas could see sleet or freezing, and forecasters say parts of Iowa could even experience severe thunderstorms.